Chris Old: Test cricketer

 He made his Test debut in the Second Test against India at Calcutta in December 1972.
 His first victim was the great Sunil Gavaskar whom he caught off the bowling of Derek Underwood as the first Indian wicket to fall.
 He produced a notable all-round performance scoring 33 and 17 not out and taking 2 for 72 and 4 for 43 but still finished on the losing side as India won by 28 runs.
 Over the next 9 years he played in 46 Test matches taking 143 wickets and scoring 845 runs.

 One of his most notable performances was taking four wickets in five balls on the opening day of the Test match against Pakistan at Edgbaston in June 1978, the wicketless third ball being a no-ball.
-Bowling at pace from the City End, the second ball of his nineteenth over was top-edged by Wasim Raja to wicket-keeper Bob Taylor before his third ball nipped back through the gate to remove Wasim Bari's off stump.
+Bowling at pace from the City End, the second ball of his nineteenth over was edged by Wasim Raja to wicket-keeper Bob Taylor before his third ball nipped back through the gate to remove Wasim Bari's off stump.
 Old's fourth ball, the no-ball, was edged by Iqbal Qasim into the ground but Qasim nicked a late outswinger to the keeper off the next legitimate delivery, before Sikander Bakht found the safe hands of Graham Roope at second slip.
 Old thus equalled the record of four wickets in five balls set by Maurice Allom on his Test debut at Lancaster Park, Christchurch in 1929–30, a feat which has since been repeated by Pakistan's Wasim Akram.